korney4eg/korney4eg.github.io/tasks/_posts/2021-02-01-phase2-task2-run-blog-in-containers.md

 ### 2. Build docker image

-* **Build wordpress image 1**:You need to update `Dockerfile` that has *nginx* with php support, to setup wordpress with predefined theme and [thank-after-post plugin **v0.8.0**](https://github.com/korney4eg/thank-after-post-plugin/releases/download/v0.8.0/thank-after-post.zip).
+* **Build wordpress image 1**:You need to update `Dockerfile` that has *nginx* with php support, to set up wordpress with predefined theme and [thank-after-post plugin **v0.8.0**](https://github.com/korney4eg/thank-after-post-plugin/releases/download/v0.8.0/thank-after-post.zip).
 Then build docker image with unique tag.
-* **Build wordpress image 2**:You need to update `Dockerfile` that has *nginx* with php support, to setup wordpress with predefined theme and [thank-after-post plugin **v0.9.0**](https://github.com/korney4eg/thank-after-post-plugin/releases/download/v0.9.0/thank-after-post.zip).
+* **Build wordpress image 2**:You need to update `Dockerfile` that has *nginx* with php support, to set up wordpress with predefined theme and [thank-after-post plugin **v0.9.0**](https://github.com/korney4eg/thank-after-post-plugin/releases/download/v0.9.0/thank-after-post.zip).
 Then build docker image  with unique tag.

 **Note:** Those imagase shouldn't include database. it will be running in separate docker container.

-### 3. Upload images to public container regisry using GitHub actions
+### 3. Upload images to public container regisry using GitHub actions.

 * **Create GitHub workflow**: Workflow should build image on every update of `master` branch, tag this image with unique tag and push it to one of the public repositories of your choice.

-### 4. Run local Wordpress setup in containers
+### 4. Run local WordPress setup in containers.

 * **Describe docker containers**: Update `docker-compose.yml` file so that two containers started: `database` that uses `mysql` docker image, and `wordpress` that connects to `database`.
-* **Work localy**: Make sure that after starting `docker-compose` you able to see, login, create posts on wordpress by accessing it through [http://localhost](http://localhost), or [https://localhost](https://localhost) if you want to configure it with HTTPS.
+* **Work localy**: Make sure that after starting `docker-compose` you are able to see, login, create posts on wordpress by accessing it through [http://localhost](http://localhost), or [https://localhost](https://localhost) if you want to configure it with HTTPS.
 * **Work with different images**: On previous step you create two docker images with different plugin version.
 To check if it works perfectly try to run wordpress with one image, create post and make sure that you see thank after your post text when publishing.
 Then update image name with tag that contains plugin version `v0.9.0` and publish new post.
 It should have newer version of plugin
 * **Configure through environment variables**: Make sure that all configuration is set through environment variables.

-### 5. Make your work visible
+### 5. Make your work visible.

 * Create Pull Request with changes on `Dockerfile` and `docker-compose.yml` files.